Information Box Group

 Assistant Professor

-Summary: Léa Ravensbergen is an Assistant Professor in the School of Earth, Environment & Society at McMaster University.
-Her critical transport research explores how cities can foster more sustainable transport systems in an equitable manner.
+Léa Ravensbergen focuses on critical transport research and explores how cities can foster more sustainable transport systems in an equitable manner.
 She uses a combination of qualitative (interviews, mobile ethnography, participatory mapping, observations) and quantitative (survey analysis, GIS) methods to uncover barriers to walking, cycling, and public transport.
 Much of her recent work has focused on gender-equity in active travel and age-friendly transport planning.

 Léa Ravensbergen